sharife/hennagarden/site/content/services/_index.md

     - text: >-
         **Airbrush Artist**

         Bring vibrant, customizable body art to your event with airbrush tattoos.
 Guests can choose from a variety of designs or request customized stencils to match your theme.
 We use safe, FDA-approved, alcohol-based paints in a wide range of colors.

+        - Tattoos take 2-3 minutes to apply, dries

+        instantly, and last 1–3 days (easily removed with

+        rubbing alcohol).

+        - Safe, FDA-approved, alcohol-based paints in

+        multiple colors.

+        - An electrical outlet is required, though some

+        artists can provide a CO2 tank for an additional

+        fee.

+        - Custom stencils available for your theme or logo

+        (additional fee).

+        Make your event unforgettable with eye-catching, personalized airbrush tattoos!
       image: img/airbrush-artists-min.jpeg
     - text: |
         **Face & Body Painters**